 Click here for Faith-Based Resources for You

-Click here to go back to the Main Spotlight page
+Click here to go back to the Main Featured Issues page

-From Mother's Day in the U.S. and International Day of the Family, to the Congressional Child Survival Prayer Breakfast and the first ever World Humanitarian Summit, May is about Moms.
+From Mother's Day in the U.S. to International Day of the Family, to the Congressional Child Survival Prayer Breakfast, May is about Moms.

 Saving Mother’s Giving Life, launched by Secretary Clinton in 2012 as part of the President’s Global Health Initiative, set a high bar.
 The aim—to reduce maternal deaths by 50% in areas with alarming rates of maternal mortality—is an initiative built on relationships, platforms, partners and expertise.
 USG-led efforts --PEPFAR, USAID Centers for Disease Control--joined other public-private partnerships: Merck for Mothers, Every Mother Counts, and the American College of OB-GYNs, the Government of Norway and Project Cure to bring together innovative and proven strategies to prevent maternal deaths.